MrSamMillington/RESTfulPayrollService/README.md

 ## Use HATEOUS to decouple state-based actions from the payload of the data.

 Pass valid links, rather than the data itself.
-I'e instead of handing IN_PROGRESS, handle enum the options available to anything IN_PROGRESS - like Cancel or Complete.
+Example - instead of handing an enum called IN_PROGRESS, and building client logic based on this, hand the available actions via links instead. like Cancel or Complete.

 This naturally reduces coupling between client and server..

+This also reduces client code + logic needed.

+## Summary

+1. Don't remove old fields.
+Instead, support them.
+2. Use rel-based links so clients don't have to hard code URIs
+3. Retain old links as long as possible
+4. Use links, not payload data, to instruct clients when various state-driving operations are available.